web-dev-sam/templates/README.md

 # Monorepo for TS w/ Linting and Formatting

-- Linting using oxc
+- Linting & Formatting using biome
-- Format using prettier
 - Monorepo using npm workspaces